hollowdoor/create_point_cb/README.md

 -	pageX (the event.pageX value)
 -	pageY (thie event.pageY value)
 -	type (the event.type)
--	touches
--	targetTouches

-The properties `touches`, and `targetTouches` are simulated for mouse events.
-The object in their indexes is not a real Touch object.

 Use `create-point-cb` with any DOM event that will have `clientX`, or `clientY` properties.
 This usually would be **mousemove**, or the **touchmove** event on the `window` object.